E-Shiels/appointments/notes.md

  -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id

 8. Your forms should correctly display validation errors.
  a.
-Your fields should be enclosed within a fields_with_errors class
+Your fields should be enclosed within a fields_with_errors class - Using initializer to do same thing
  b.
-Error messages describing the validation failures must be present within the view.
+Error messages describing the validation failures must be present within the view. - Yes

-9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
+9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app. - Working

  - Logic present in your controllers should be encapsulated as methods in your models.